 The purpose of the City of Georgetown Sidewalk Master Plan and Public Facility Access Audit is to inventory existing public infrastructure within the City of Georgetown City Limits, identify design and compliance deficiencies, evaluate future program requirements and develop a ten year implementation plan. https://georgetown.org/sidewalksandfacilities/

-Working with the consulting firm of Klotz and Associates, the City has recently initiated an update to the Overall Transportation Plan; information on that process may be found at https://georgetown.org/transportation/transportation-plan/.
+The City has recently completed an update to the Overall Transportation Plan.
+Information on that process may be found at https://georgetown.org/transportation/transportation-plan/.